 Short-term Mandarin study tour in Taiwan - One fee, multiple stops

-This is a new incentive designed by Mandarin Language Centres of Ming Chuan University and other three aligned universities, which will suit Australian students, especially Mandarin beginner learners, to study and explore the country during the Summer session.
+This is an incentive designed by Mandarin Language Centres of Ming Chuan University and other three aligned universities, which will suit Australian students, especially Mandarin beginner learners, to study and explore the country during the Summer session.
 This two-week program features a complete cultural experience from the South to the North of Taiwan by learning Mandarin.

-In addition, there are a number of language/ degree/ research scholarships which enable Australian students to study and researchers to conduct research in Taiwan.
+In addition, there are a number of language / degree / research scholarships which enable Australian students to study and researchers to conduct research in Taiwan.

 - Study in Taiwan